firstdraft/guides/ruby-classes.md

 person3.grade = "A"
 ```

-Creating second individual instance of the Student class
+Creating the second individual instance of the `Student` class:

 ```ruby
 person4 = Student.new